Top of this page

 Reducing CO2 is an intricate problem.
 Changes of lifestyles are necessary, but if people have the feeling they almost have to stop living while big industries can simply continue polluting, motivation to change comfortable and familiar lifestyles is very hard to maintain.

 Especially the large oil and gas companies have had a damaging impact, because they have inhibited and forestalled much-needed changes.
-We now know that already in 1962 Shell knew, and in in 1991 was fully aware of what was happening, and also, that the seemingly well-founded doubts about climate change were orchestrated by the oil companies.
+We now know that already in 1959 also Shell knew, and in in 1991 was fully aware of what was happening, and also, that the seemingly well-founded doubts about climate change were orchestrated by the oil companies.
 Fortunately, in 2020 Shell has been brought to trial, yet the fact that they could continue for such a long time has caused an enormous delay in cleaning up the atmosphere.
+And looking at Shell’s own website, it can easily be seen that there is not any hope they will take responsbility for what they did, not even after trials.

 The magnitude of the problem only became known to the general public when the atmosheric CO2 levels started to run out of hand; 2020 was again one of the warmest years on record, and disasters are happening already, even in the Netherlands.